 Yes, but only if you’re a buyer.
 There is a new way to save on broker commissions in recent years: rebates.

 Many firms throughout the city are now offering buyer agent rebates.
-This means the buyer of the new house can get money back from the commission in the form of a percentage.
-NestApple is one of the top brokerages to offer this.
+This means the buyer of the new house can get a percentage of the commission back.

 It’s simple.
 No sale occurred, so no commissions were paid.